Our next Taiji Shibashi Qigong Instructor Course – Spring 2019.

 - “Looking forward to seeing you and doing the course in November, one of my colleagues in BHQA was with you earlier this year and recommended it to me, to quote her words ‘it was superb’….”

-- Learning Dao-yin exercises
+- Dao-yin exercises

-- Learning the Shibashi exercises
+- The first 9 Shibashi Qigong exercises

 - Modifications that can alter the Primary Meridian Pair for specific exercises